isrlab/F16Model.jl/README.md

 The trim conditions are determined by solving a constrained nonlinear optimization problem. min (xdot-xdot_ref)*(xdot-xdot_ref) subject to state and control constraints.

-The optimization returns the tuple (xbar, ubar, status, objVal).
+The trim function returns the tuple (xbar, ubar, status, objVal).
-If status == 0, the nonlinear optimization was succesful.
+If status == 0, the nonlinear optimization was successful.
 If objVal is small then (xbar,ubar) are valid trim state and control values.

 For example: